Fireplace Safety Tips for Winter

-Start with a clean sweep.
 At least once a year, before the weather cools, hire a professional chimney sweep to clear the chimney of buildup and to check your bricks, cap and other materials for safety.
 Take care of any repairs before building your first fire.
 If you burn more than three chords of wood annually (one chord of wood is equivalent to a 4 feet x 4 feet x 8 feet pile of firewood), you’ll need at least two sweeps per year.
 Here are a few other things to keep in mind:

 Build a better fire.
-First, always make sure your damper moves freely and is open.
-When laying the fire, use a dry hardwood like oak, elm or maple.
-It will burn cleaner and longer than softwoods like pine, spruce and cedar.
+First, always make sure your damper moves freely and is open before starting a fire.
+When laying the firewood, use dry, cured hardwoods like oak, elm or maple.
+These will burn cleaner and longer than softwoods like pine, spruce and cedar.
 Some experts recommend that you hold a lit twisted piece of newspaper in the chimney to get warm air rising before lighting the kindling in your fire.
-Remember never to use liquid fire starters indoors.
+Remember — never use liquid fire starters indoors.

-Manufactured logs and kindling are also an option — they’re convenient and emit lower rates of pollutants, according to the Environmental Protection Agency (EPA).
+Manufactured logs and kindling are also an option.
+Not only are they convenient, but they emit lower rates of pollutants, according to the Environmental Protection Agency (EPA).
 Because they burn very hot, they should only be used one at a time.

 Reduce creosote build-up.
 Creos-what?
 Creosote is that tar-like, flaky stuff that can lead to chimney fires.
 One of the easiest ways to reduce this buildup is to avoid green or wet wood.
 Also, building smaller fires can help since they produce less smoke, and in turn, less creosote.